 - No rosters or duties.
 Patrols and/or reaction will be voluntary.
 We would appreciate your “eyes and ears” though.

-- There were 14 burglaries reported over Easter 2017 in Pringle Bay.
-There has been a large increase in building and renovation.
+- There has been a large increase in building and renovation.
 Apart from normal crime escalation, as populations grow, these building activities are also known to contribute to crime in an area.
 We are not immune.

 - We encourage property owners, residents, and holiday home owners etc. to join the group.
 We need to grow to be effective and we need to take collective responsibility for our own safety and security.